SD-WAN: Secure, High-Performance, Simple

 Optimized Connectivity for Improved User Experience

-Palo Alto Networks SD-WAN lets you measure and monitor specific paths as well as dynamically move sessions to the most optimal path, guaranteeing the best branch user experience.
+Palo Alto Networks SD-WAN lets you measure and monitor specific paths as well as dynamically move sessions to the optimal path, guaranteeing the best branch user experience.
 You can simply enable the SD-WAN subscription on your Next-Generation Firewalls and begin intelligently, securely routing branch traffic to your cloud applications.

 Greater Performance with SD-WAN Hub